rokibhasansagar/BhadooGDIndex/static_index_site/README.md

 ### Advice

 * Use API on your Cloudflare account.
 It isn't downloading through Cloudflare so It'll not receive any ban from Cloudflare.
-* Deploy Static Site Pages on your favorite host, Cloudflare Pages is recommended.
+* Deploy Static Site Pages on your favorite host, either GitHub Pages or Cloudflare Pages is recommended.